ccmeyers/slide-presentation/README.md

 gulp
 ```

-This will run the `default` gulp task defined in `gulp/tasks/default.js`, which has the following task dependencies: `['sass', 'images', 'markup', 'watch']`
+This will run the `default` gulp task defined in `gulp/tasks/default.js`, which has the following task dependencies: `['sass', 'images', 'html', 'watch']`
 - The `sass` task compiles your css files.
 - `images` moves images copies images from a source folder, performs optimizations, the outputs them into the build folder
-- `markup` doesn't do anything in dev, but minifies HTML for production
+- `html` doesn't do anything in dev, but minifies HTML for production
 - `watch` has `watchify` as a dependency, which will run the browserifyTask with a `devMode` flag that enables sourcemaps and watchify, a browserify add-on that enables caching for super fast recompiling.
 The task itself starts watching source files and will re-run the appropriate tasks when those files change.

 ### Configuration